matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 > What is more important?
 Transparency in detection methods or accuracy and security in detection methods?
 - Can full transparency about how malware detectors operate inadvertently make them easier to evade?

+> As AI is more commonly used in software development, where does human agency fall for snr